-REPORT OF MANAGEMENT
+REPORT OF

+MANAGEMENT

-The consolidated financial statements of Fresno Madera Farm Credit, ACA (Association) are prepared and reviewed by Management, who is responsible for their integrity and objectivity, including amounts that must necessarily be based on judgments and estimates.
-In the opinion of Management, the accompanying financial statements fairly present the financial condition and results of operations of the Association, in conformity with accounting principles generally accepted in the United States of America.
-Other financial information included in the 2016 Annual Report is consistent with that in the consolidated financial statements.
+The consolidated financial statements of Fresno Madera Farm Credit, ACA (Association) are prepared and reviewed by management, who is responsible for their integrity and objectivity, including amounts that must necessarily be based on judgments and estimates.
+In the opinion of management, the accompanying consolidated financial statements fairly present the financial condition and results of operations of the Association, in conformity with accounting principles generally accepted in the United States of America.
+Other financial information included in the 2018 Annual Report is consistent with that in the consolidated financial statements.

-To meet its responsibility for reliable financial information, Management depends on the Association's accounting and internal control systems, which have been designed to provide reasonable, but not absolute, assurance that assets are safeguarded and transactions are properly authorized and recorded.
-To monitor compliance, the Association engaged CoBank, ACB's Internal Audit staff to perform audits of the accounting records, review accounting systems and internal controls, and recommend improvements as appropriate.
-The consolidated financial statements are examined by PricewaterhouseCoopers LLP, independent auditors.
+To meet its responsibility for reliable financial information, management depends on the Association's accounting and internal control systems, which have been designed to provide reasonable, but not absolute, assurance that assets are safeguarded and transactions are properly authorized and recorded.
+To monitor compliance, the Association engaged Deloitte & Touche LLP to perform audits of the accounting records, review accounting systems and internal controls, and recommend improvements as appropriate.
+The consolidated financial statements are audited by PricewaterhouseCoopers LLP, independent auditors.
 The Association is also examined by the Farm Credit Administration.

 The Audit Committee of the Board of Directors has overall responsibility for the Association's system of internal control and financial reporting.
-The Audit Committee meets and consults regularly with Management and the auditors to review the manner in which these groups are performing their responsibilities and to carry out the Board's oversight role with respect to auditing, internal controls, and financial reporting matters.
-These auditors also have direct access to the Audit Committee.
+The Audit Committee meets and consults regularly with management and the auditors to review the manner in which these groups are performing their responsibilities and to carry out the Board's oversight role with respect to auditing, internal controls, and financial reporting matters.
+The independent auditors also have direct access to the Audit Committee.

-The undersigned certify that the Fresno Madera Farm Credit, ACA 2016 Annual Report has been prepared and reviewed in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate and complete to the best of our knowledge and belief.
+The undersigned certify that the Fresno Madera Farm Credit, ACA 2018 Annual Report has been prepared and reviewed in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.